rutomoda/KeyCapGenerator/README.md

 Creates the configured keycap sizes by moving the 1U halves apart and extruding the profile between them.
 For this to work:
 - Select left and right half bodies
 - Select the face of the left half (due to orientation this needs to be this one right now) that should connect the two halves
-- It is recommended to generate rowed profiles all into the same Sizes-Assembly: for this set the Row field and select the target component
+- It is recommended to generate rowed profiles all into the same Sizes-Assembly: for this set the Row field and select the target component; row=0 is automapped to the top most row in KLE - automapping probably does not work with columnar staggered layouts or rotation

 ## Step 2: Add Stabilizer Stems
 Adds stabilizer stems to the bigger keycaps.